Our Future Path! A plan for a better world!

 There are a couple of different types of temporary work that could be used to help the unemployed.
 In both cases, the work could come from our local, state or federal government, or from some private business.
 In addition, there would be appropriate incentives in place so that preference would be given to qualified unemployed workers over workers who were already employed.

 In addition to the above temporary work that could wait for available unemployed workers to do the work, we could also provide incentives to hire any available unemployed workers to do seasonal work.
-This work could include helping out during the holiday rush, planting or harvesting crops, or working at a ski resort in the winter or a park in the summer.
+This work could include helping during the holiday rush, planting or harvesting crops, or working at a ski resort in the winter or a park in the summer.

-To prevent people from moving into a given area just to take advantage of this temporary work, there would need to be citizenship and residency requirements that would need to be met.
+To prevent individuals from moving into a given area just to take advantage of this temporary work, there would need to be citizenship and residency requirements that would need to be met.
 For instance, someone might need to be a U.S. citizen and to have lived in the appropriate jurisdiction for at least 3 or maybe 6 months.
 There should also be a time limit on how long someone would be allowed to hold one of these temporary jobs.
 Three months might be a good starting limit, but there should be some flexibility based on economic conditions, the current demand for an individual’s skills, and other factors.

-One way to help fix this situation would be to have community sponsored child care.
-These community child care centers could be included in, attached to or adjacent to the schools.
+One way to help fix this situation would be to have community sponsored childcare.
+These community childcare centers could be included in, attached to or adjacent to the schools.
 Using the school staff would save on some of the administrative costs.
-In some cases, the child care could be free, but it may be best to charge a fee equal to some percentage of household income up to some maximum amount.
+In some cases, the childcare could be free, but it may be best to charge a fee equal to some percentage of household income up to some maximum amount.

-For smaller children, a parent could drop off a child on the way to work, and pick up the child after work.
-For school age children, I child may take a bus to school, walk to child care after school, and then be picked up when the parent gets off work.
+For smaller children, a parent could drop off a child on the way to work and pick up the child after work.
+For school age children, I child may take a bus to school, walk to childcare after school, and then be picked up when the parent gets off work.
 Older children might even be able to help take care of younger children as part of a work program.

 Conclusion